Deck maintenance warranty issues became front and center once the California State Senate passed and made Bill SB800 law.

 Waterproof decks are one of the most commonly litigated items that condominium associations bring to the courts.
 And yet many condominium associations pay little attention to this.

 This article is broken into several smaller articles and covers all the important things any association should consider.

-Bill Leys of Central Coast Waterproofing shares his experience of the top ten defective building component items that get named in law suits.
+Bill Leys of Central Coast Waterproofing shares his experience of the top ten defective building component items named in lawsuits.

-Several years ago, the California State Senate, in an effort to help protect builders from being easy pickings for construction defect attorney's suing for actual or perceived defects in condominiums, passed a comprehensive law, known as SB-800.
+Several years ago, the California State Senate, to help protect builders from being easy pickings for construction defect attorney's suing for actual or perceived defects in condominiums, passed a comprehensive law, known as SB-800.

-The bill laid out the steps an Association must follow to notify builders and allow them an opportunity to make repairs or replace defective components of their homes, giving them tight timelines that must be met, before the Association can file a suit.
+The bill laid out the steps an Association must follow to notify builders and allow them to make repairs or replace defective components of their homes, giving them tight timelines that must be met before the Association can file a suit.

 The result has been a return of builders to the Condominium market in California, allowing them to build without the fear of getting sued at the drop of a hat by the Association.
 In my estimation, this bill has been a great success and has benefited everyone (except maybe defect attorneys).